vsridha/sv-mbirct/README.md

 1. Intel-based CPU(s)
 2. Intel "icc" compiler (included in "Parallel Studio XE", available from Intel for Linux, macOS)

+For using advanced prior models the following Python version and libararies are required:
+1. Python 3.5 (recommended) or greater
+2.

 ## COMPILING

-1. From a terminal prompt, enter the *src* folder and type *make*.
+From a terminal prompt, enter the *src* folder and type *make*.
 If compiling is successful the binary *mbir_ct* will be created and moved into the *bin* folder.
 ```